honeypieio/shrubcoop.org/content/events/food-collector-induction-2.md

 Sign up as a volunteer and learn more about how to do the role!

-Check out the Facebook event here.
+Check out the Facebook event here: [https://fb.me/e/2bVbugeBJ](https://fb.me/e/2bVbugeBJ "https://fb.me/e/2bVbugeBJ")

 Join us online: